How do HIV home tests work?

 Are those trustworthy?

 The FDA-approved test, referred to as Home Access, is recognized as definitely efficient and correct.
-Those tests, which are unauthorized by the FDA, have not been recognized to have a statistical ounce of trustworthiness, nor can they be tracked for precision of final results.
+Those tests, which are unauthorized by the FDA, have not been recognized to have a statistical ounce of trustworthiness, nor can they be tracked for the precision of final results.
 Independent laboratories could have tested for precision and legitimacy of these non-FDA approved tests, but the FDA has firm and grueling testing standards that individual laboratories would not stick to.

 Furthermore, a few of the tests, when put to use in the wrong way, can provide false results.
 This is as a consequence of inadequate training on how to take the test accurately or correctly understand the results.
 Regardless, the false result may cause enormous grief to the man or woman being tested and possibly further distribute of HIV if the individual is convinced he is not infected when he indeed is.